 Conclusion

-As the pace of digitalization across the investment banking landscape accelerates, firms are wise to consider their conflict management process as an area of the business to be improved by technology.
-If your firm is seeking to improve the way it identifies, reviews, clears, and reports on conflicts, schedule a demo of the DealCloud Conflicts product today.
+As the digitalization across the investment banking landscape accelerates, firms should consider improving their conflict management process with technology.
+If your firm is seeking to improve the way it identifies, reviews, clears, and reports on conflicts, schedule a demo of Intapp Conflicts today.